You’ve already identified that content can be a challenge and that GatherContent can help, now you need to convince your clients

 The more guidance and support you can give clients, the less scary their learning curve will be.
-This process starts in GatherContent where you can setup Items so when clients first enter the account, they aren’t greeted with single text fields with no guidelines.
-Instead, they will see very clearly broken down Items with a structure.
+This process starts in GatherContent where you can setup items so when clients first enter the account, they aren’t greeted with single text fields with no instructions.
+Instead, they will see very clearly broken down items with a structure.
 The more groundwork you put in at the start, the easier it will be for your clients to get the content you need and just as importantly, for when you need it.

-An example of how you might give guidance on a content type is employee names.
-For this field you can list the guidelines that the author needs to include first and second name.
-Similarly, if you need clients to provide imagery such as a profile picture, you can state that it must be a black and white jpeg file that is X pixels wide.
+An example of how you might give guidance on adding a service name, to make it concise.
+Similarly, if you need clients to provide imagery, you can state that it must be a black and white jpeg file that is X pixels wide.

 3. Customising permissions